December 28, 2019

 A decade before this film's release, William Witney was directing Republic Pictures cowboy serials so he may have felt at home in the mountain setting of, “Suspended Disbelief,” my alternate title for this film.
 The official title works.
 It is every bit that.
 It comes off, at times, like a filmed stage play with everyone knowing their cues and what expression to provide.
 The opening score is appropriate.
 If it were a soap opera.
 The score may also burst onto a scene without warning.
 I will give Republic the benefit of the doubt by assuming I watched an inferior print.
 There are abrupt edits as if the film broke and then was spliced together.
 This actually complements the film’s pacing.

-An apparent “upper teen,” the twenty-three-year-old Ben Cooper still lives with mom, assisting in running her mountain motel.
+An apparent “upper teen,” the twenty-three-year-old Ben Cooper (speaking of cowboy Westerns) still lives with mom, assisting in running her mountain motel.
 His hobby is a souped-up 1939 Mercury coupe for which he is always in tinkering mode.
 His other tinkering hobby is gawking at the visiting Marla English, poolside.
-Her intentions are rather obvious except to Cooper, who plays it cool like a typical high-school senior of the era with limited social experiences.
+Her intentions are rather obvious, except to Cooper, who plays it cool like a typical high-school senior of the era with limited social experiences.
 Suspended disbelief.
-She is a nightclub singer—we have no evidence of this—and completing her trio are Jan Merlin and Nick Adams.
+She is a nightclub singer—we have no evidence of this—and completing her trio are Jan Merlin (known for many despicable characters) and Nick Adams.
 I am not sure how much the boy really knows about cars after these two arrive in a new Lincoln.
-He is gosh-darned impressed and heard it will do zero to sixty in six seconds.
-He heard wrong.
+He is "gosh-darned" impressed and heard it will do zero to sixty in six seconds.
+Even Road&Track finds this hard to believe.

 August 10, 2019